 30 Oct It’s Hedge Planting Season

-If you’ve been considering planting a hedge in your garden you’ll be pleased to know that we are now entering the perfect time for doing so.
-It’s bare root season.
-Generally speaking, bare root hedging species are deciduous, so during the dormant season between November and March they can look just like a disappointing bundle of sticks when you bring them home.
+Generally speaking, bare root hedging species are deciduous, (lose their leaves in winter) so during the dormant season between November and March they can look just like a disappointing bundle of sticks when you bring them home.
 But do not fear – all you need to know is that these ‘whips’ have a decent root and the right amount of side shoots for a strong hedge.
 Not only do whips establish much better, it is also the cheapest way to grow a hedge (not to mention much easier to handle than lots and lots of pots).

 Planting at other times of the year